 across Australia to develop their performance skills and access the highest level of musical

 training.
 Each January, 300 young singers, composers and conductors undertake intensive

 rehearsals, electives and performances led by Australia’s leading artists.
 Funding will

 |Holdsworth St Community Centre Woollahra Inc|

-communication, developing ideas, storytelling and working as a team to deliver a shared
+communication, developing ideas, storytelling and teamwork to deliver a shared project.

 |Karinya House Home for Mothers and Babies Inc|

 |Final phase of a three year capacity building project: Complete full compliance of all|

 governance frameworks, including evidence, within the online Standards and Performance

 Pathways (SPP) system.
 This funding will partly support engagement of an Executive